apache/camel/CONTRIBUTING.md

 Please raise a new issue in our [issue tracker](https://issues.apache.org/jira/browse/CAMEL) If you can create a JUnit test case then your issue is more likely to be resolved quicker. e.g. take a look at some of the existing [unit tests cases](https://svn.apache.org/repos/asf/camel/trunk/camel-core/src/test/java/)
-Then we can add your issue to Subversion and then we'll know when its really fixed and we can ensure that the problem stays fixed in future releases.

 ## Working on the code